amazongodman/sql_study_group/README.md

 ![100knocks_ER](https://user-images.githubusercontent.com/52575713/95284975-9ef87180-089a-11eb-8890-8a161e4fb2c2.png)

-> Write a query in the DB browser using the data and the problem.
+> Write a query on DB browser using the data and the problem.
 Talk about the connection between the idea at the time of creation query.
 Discussing in your mind when thinking about query, not winning or losing.
 Let's go data-driven.